Valorant Ping Test

 Official Valorant Server Locations by Region

-Valorant uses regional servers around the world to keep gameplay stable.
-According to Riot Games Support, Server Locations documentation, Valorant provides region based servers to minimize round trip latency between players and data centers.
-The closer you are to a physical server, the lower your round trip time RTT and ping.
+According to Riot Games Support documentation on server locations, Valorant provides region-based servers to minimize round-trip latency between players and data centers, the closer the server, the lower your ping.
+The closer you are to a physical server, the lower your round-trip time RTT and ping.

 Major Valorant server regions include: